Category:

 • Gives legal teams more time for high-value tasks

-• Good reporting and security features for enterprise use
+• Good reporting and security features for enterprise use.

-7. Luminance Diligence
+7. Luminance

 Its AI is designed to handle repetitive tasks like scanning lengthy agreements and flagging issues, so in-house legal teams can spend more time on complex work.